John McEnroe: Early life

-Growing up in Douglaston, McEnroe started playing tennis at the nearby Douglaston Club when he was eight.
-At nine, his parents enrolled him in the Eastern Lawn Tennis Association, and he soon started playing regional tournaments.
-He then began competing in national juniors tournaments, and at twelve – when he was ranked seventh in his age group – he joined the Port Washington Tennis Academy on Long Island, New York.
+McEnroe began playing tennis at the Douglaston Club when he was eight.
+At nine, his parents enrolled him in the Eastern Lawn Tennis Association, followed by competing in regional tournaments, then national juniors tournaments.
+By twelve he was ranked seventh in his age group, and joined the Port Washington Tennis Academy on Long Island, New York.
 McEnroe attended Trinity School in Manhattan, graduating in 1977.

 Career

+1977–1978: First years on tour

-As an 18-year-old amateur in 1977, McEnroe won both the mixed doubles and Junior singles titles at the French Open partnering with Mary Carillo in the former.
-McEnroe later progressed through the singles qualifying tournament at Wimbledon and into the main draw, where he lost in the semifinals to Jimmy Connors in four sets.
-It was the best performance by a male qualifier at any major, and a record performance by an amateur in the Open era.
+McEnroe began to make his mark as an 18-year-old amateur in 1977.
+He won both the Junior singles and mixed doubles titles at the French Open, partnering with Mary Carillo in the latter.
+He later progressed through the singles qualifying tournament at Wimbledon and into the main draw, where he lost in the semifinals to Jimmy Connors in four sets.
+It was the best performance by a male qualifier at any major, and one of the best performances by an amateur in the Open era.

-After Wimbledon, McEnroe was recruited by coach Dick Gould and entered Stanford University, where, in 1978, he led the Stanford team to an NCAA championship, and also won the NCAA singles title.
-Later in 1978, he joined the ATP tour and signed his first professional endorsement deal, with Sergio Tacchini.
+After Wimbledon, McEnroe was recruited by coach Dick Gould and entered Stanford University.
+In 1978 he won the NCAA singles title, and he led the Stanford team to an NCAA championship.
+Later that year he joined the ATP tour and signed his first professional endorsement deal, with Sergio Tacchini.
 He again advanced to the semifinals at a major, this time the US Open, losing again to Connors.
-Following which, he proceeded to win five titles that year, including his first Masters Grand Prix, beating Arthur Ashe in straight sets, as well as Grand Prix events at Stockholm and Wembley.
+In all, McEnroe won four singles titles in 1978, including his first Masters Grand Prix, saving two match points to beat Arthur Ashe in the finals, as well as Grand Prix events at Stockholm and Wembley.
 His late-season success allowed him to finish as the year-end world No. 4 player.